TDAYENI/multinational-retail-data-centralisation771/README.md

 # Multinational Retail Data Centralisation Project
 Overview
-This project is aimed at centralising data from various sources for a multinational retail company.
-The project involves extracting data from multiple databases, cleaning and transforming the data, and then uploading the cleaned data into a centralised database for further analysis and reporting.
+This project is aimed at centralising data from different sources for a retail company.
+The project involves extracting data from multiple databases, cleaning, transforming the data and then uploading the cleaned data into a database for querying.

 ## Project Structure
 The project directory contains the following key files and directories: